 The entire purpose of the audit is to ensure taxes are correctly calculated and reported.
 Through preliminary testing and looking at areas where taxes are commonly misplaced, the CDTFA may find an indication that an audit is not warranted.
 Auditors check for the accuracy and completeness of your records, whether the markup on the cost of goods is adequate, and whether the people preparing the tax returns understand tax laws and the rules and regulations for your particular business.

 Reasonable amounts are determined by the type of business you have, the nature of the premises, its location within the community, and other clues to your tax situation.
 Auditors also look at whether the amount of tax you report varies significantly when taxing periods are compared and whether you have a good record of preparing and filing your taxes correctly.

 Auditors can request any record or document, but they must explain why the document is being requested.
 It is your right to know.
-On the other hand, if you refuse to produce the records, the Board of Equalization can subpoena you.
+On the other hand, if you refuse to produce the records, the CDTFA can subpoena you.
 If you request to record the audit on audio or video, you are likely to be turned down.
-However, if it is allowed, the BOE will issue a subpoena for those records as well.
+However, if it is allowed, the CDTFA will issue a subpoena for those records as well.

 Auditors may decide to use verification of taxable differences rather than base the audit on total sales and claimed deduction basis.
 This method is preferred when records are available, but the verification of gross receipts or deductions is unnecessary due to the low number of transactions.